5 Reasons to Invest in Security for Your Business

 4. Lower Insurance Premiums

-If you’re looking for ways to reduce premiums, invest in cybersecurity and surveillance.
+If you’re looking to reduce premiums, invest in cybersecurity and surveillance.
+Insurance companies often reward business owners with security discounts on policies or excesses.

 5. You Can’t Stop What You Can’t See or Monitor

-But if you don’t have a clear picture of its entire infrastructure and risks, it’s impossible to stop breaches, prevent theft and reduce malicious attempts.
+Every business has its vulnerabilities.
+Without a clear picture of your infrastructure and risks, it's impossible to stop breaches, prevent theft, and reduce malicious attempts.